 The Budget Committee selected the second option.
 Accordingly, during the Budget Committee's April 4, 2023 budget review, the Committee gave direction to staff to reduce departmental budget requests by \$1,500,000 in the aggregate.
 Reduction goals were assigned to individual departments based on the relative share of each department's total expenditures.
-A copy of the April 5, 2023 memo sent to City departments is attached as Exhibit The Budget Committee then evaluated each department's reductions, received updated revenue information, and worked to compile the results to produce a revised budget proposal.
-The results of this effort are displayed in the expenditure table provided later in this document.
-The changes from each department's original budget request to the updated budget amount ("stage 2") is provided to demonstrate the extreme reductions faced by each department of our City, and to document the process from the original requests to the proposed budget being presented to the full City Council.
+A copy of the April 5, 2023 memo sent to City departments is attached as Exhibit A. The Budget Committee then evaluated each department's reductions, received updated revenue information, and worked to compile the results to produce a revised budget proposal.
+The changes from each department's original budget request to the adopted budget amount demonstrated the extreme reductions faced by each department of our City, and to document the process from the original requests to the adopted budget was being presented to the full City Council.